koibots8230/Newbie-Orientation/exercises/HelloRobot.md

 ## Before we get Started, a Warning

 Robotics is super fun, but we **have to be safe**.
 Unsafe programming can very quickly turn a fun robot into something that can **seriously injure** someone.
 When we tell you to do or not do something for the purpose of safety, **you are expected to follow those instructions**.
-Continued failure to follow safety rules **will result in disciplinary action**.
+Continued failure to follow safety rules **will result in immidiate disciplinary action**.

 ## Lesson/Instructions